 It’s perfectly normal to be a bit worried if you notice any small growths on your penis.
-It’s possible that you might have pearly penile papules, also called pink pearly papules, hirsutoid papillomas, Tyson glands or papilloma in the corona glands.
+It’s possible that you might have pearly penile papules (PPP), also called pink pearly papules, or hirsutoid papillomas.
 PPP is often confused with a sexually transmitted infection called “genital warts” and another skin condition called “molluscum contagiosum.”
 Read on to learn more about PPP.

 Why do some guys have PPP?

 Experts aren’t completely sure why some guys have PPP.
 Since PPP aren’t harmful in any way, they are also considered a normal skin variation.
-Additionally, guys can have PPP regardless of their race, geographic location, or sexual preference.
-Several reports say that uncircumcised guys may be more likely to have them than those who are circumcised.
+They are estimated to occur in 1 in 7 to 1 in 2 males.
+Additionally, guys can have PPP regardless of their race, geographic location, or sexualbehaviors.
+They are more common in guys who are uncircumcised..

 Are PPP contagious?

 No. PPP are not contagious.
 You can’t get them through contact with a person who has them, and there is no way you can “infect” someone with them through sexual contact.